Cham0i/SecPlus/README.md

 **DDos**

-- Distributed Denial of Service: Multiple bots send multiple requests to strain an app, server, network, operational tech, etc.
+- Distributed Denial of Service: Multiple bots send multiple requests to strain an app, server, network, operational tech, etc. This is different from a normal Denial of Service attack, because with DDos the attacks come from various sources.
+Therefore a server isn't able to simply block a single IP from making an excessive amount of requests but must rather contend with multiple IPs collectively sending a myriad of requests (of which a server will most likely be unable to decern if they are legitimate).

 **Malicious code or script execution**